bampli/doc/docs/content/_index.md

 {{< columns >}}
 ## What to change?

 The decision-making of all companies has been solely based on **conflict management**.
-This problem starts with the structure of organizations, where  information and decision flow through a hierarchical **pyramid structure**.
+The problem starts with the structure of organizations, where  information and decision flow through a hierarchical **pyramid structure**.

 ![X 9 2 manager](https://user-images.githubusercontent.com/86032/79045595-54938200-7be2-11ea-94c5-375d57f7ec1d.png)